neo4j-devtools/relate/documentation/EXTENSIONS.md

   "main": "dist/index.js"
 }
 ```
-The entrypoint **must have a default export** of a `@nestjs` module.
+The entry point **must have a default export** of a `@nestjs` module.
 Please see https://github.com/huboneo/grandql-extension for a simple example.

 Application extensions are installed under:
 ```sh